Christoph 41 and Christoph 54 rush to a major operation in the Black Forest, high operational readiness.

 It’s late afternoon when the crew is alerted to this traffic accident by the control center.
 During the approach, the emergency team already realizes the extent of the accident: Three other helicopters are en route to the scene alongside them.

-Four helicopters in action
+Four rescue helicopters in action

-On site, the crew will meet the crew of Christoph 41 from , as well as their Swiss colleagues from Rega and AAA, who are arriving with Lions 1.
+On site, the crew will meet the crew of 41 from , as well as their Swiss colleagues from Rega and AAA, who are arriving with Lions 1.
 Six ambulances, two emergency medical vehicles, six paramedics, and approximately 30 firefighters are also on site to treat the injured and them to nearby hospitals.
 Eight patrol cars are handling traffic and closing the road.

 A particularly challenging aspect of such large-scale operations is the collaboration of all emergency services personnel.
 There’s hardly any time for detailed discussions or consultations; all actions and procedures must be perfectly executed to ensure rapid patient care.
 The excellent coordination and smooth interaction of the emergency services in such a demanding situation once again demonstrate the high level of professionalism and dedication of all the helpers.